Barb and Dave's Family Website |

 Greyhound can be as unfriendly?

 Wednesday, September 10 After very little sleep, we made it to Shannon only slightly late.
 Customs and immigration was the usual non-event, but at least we have another passport stamp.
 And Barb can claim the Emerald Isle on her list of countries.
-Our guide/driver, Con (short for Cornelius) met us with our minibus and off we went.
-As it was quite foggy, we opted not to drive to the Cliffs of Mor, and instead stopped first in the tourist town of Adare.

 The thatched roof cottage were charming, and the colorful buildings added a touch of brightness to the morning.